SpellarBot/learnjava/javaelastic/ReadMe.md

 * **full text search** - individual tokens in string are searchable.
 * **keyword search** - whole string values are searchable.
 * 5.0 onwards - all strings are indexed by default.
-* Caution - Mappings can be updated only at the time of index creationg.
+* Caution - Mappings can be updated only at the time of index creating.
 And can't be edited later on.
 * **Edit Mapping**  - can be done while adding new field.
 Editing existing fields is not allowed.
 * To see mappings in an index, use **_mapping**